top of page

 Many teachers do not try to use my pronouns because I am the only gender-expansive person in the classroom.

 Even when I dress really masculinely, it still happens.
-I have had more than one teacher say things like, alright ladies, we are all womxn here, and other comments lumping everyone in the class together.
+I have had more than one teacher say things like, Right ladies, we are all womxn here, and other comments lumping everyone in the class together.
 It feels like the 1950s sometimes.

 Even textbooks with sex education rarely talk about intersex or show different sex and gender differences beyond a penis and vagina.
 It's infuriating how many people are being ignored or dismissed.

-It makes gender-expansive folks feel really alone when they are the only ones that speak up and point out binary gendered language.
+It makes gender-expansive folks feel really alone when they are the only ones who speak up and point out binary gendered language.
 It is a lot of emotional labor.
-This is another reason why cis-gendered people need to care about this, so they can speak up for us too.
+This is another reason why cis-gendered people need to care about this, so they can speak up for us, too.
 Almost every social justice movement benefits when folks with privilege listen to what help marginalized folks need.
 As a cis-gendered person, if you do not want to harm your gender-expansive community, learn from us and challenge any biases you might have.
 Everyone has gender biases; the sooner we acknowledge that, the quicker change can happen.

-Think about your own pronouns and how you feel if someone kept calling you by different ones.
+Think about your own pronouns and how you would feel if someone kept calling you by different ones.

 If you forget pronouns, think about names.
 How often do people make excuses not to learn and remember folks' names?
 That is complete bullshit.
 And everyone knows it's bullshit because there are techniques to learn people's names better.
 And if you were gonna be given $1,000 or $10,000 tomorrow, if you remembered everyone's names in your class or at your job, you better believe you would learn everyone's names.
 Almost anyone can.
 It's just a motivation and a choice.